 - If the back of the XL Liner is to attach directly to the wall, wood wall framing must be constructed, centered over the desired installation location and provide enough strength to support the weight of the hood liner.
-Remove filters to gain access to interior of liner back.
+Remove filters and motor (s) to gain access to the liner back.
 Drill wall mounting holes through liner back wall using cobalt drill bit.

-NOTE: Requires (3) #14 wires for connection between ventilator J-box and in-hood motor speed control.
+NOTE: Requires (3) #14 wires for connection between incoming power and in-hood motor speed control.

 NOTE: Power cables, power connectors, conduit, etc. are not supplied.

-Connect black to black, white to white and green to ground.
+- Lift Light/Control Switch Panel up to liner and connect black wire from service panel to black, white to white and green to green.